IdeasClinicUWaterloo/W25_HealthTech_Innovation_Challenge_Guides/Volunteer_Page/GUIDE.md

 - **POST** `/login`: Processes login form submission.

   - In the `login.html` file we can see that the login form is a 'POST' request.
-This is how the front-end of the login page signals to the backend that it wants to send some data.
-The data it is sending here are login details which the backend will then validate if it is correct.
+This is how the front end of the login page signals to the back end that it wants to send some data.
+The data it is sending here are login details which the back end will then validate if it is correct.

     `login.html`
     ```html
     <form action="/login" method="post">
     ```

-Here we can see in our backend we are going to the login route and listening to a POST request.
+Here we can see in our back end we are going to the login route and listening to a POST request.

 ```python
 @main.route('/login', methods=['POST'])